Ah, the near-mythical BookBub Featured Deal: often whispered about, but rarely witnessed in the wild.

 If you have a series that must be read in order, you may find yourself running out of titles to submit.
 In some instances / genres, BookBub will really only run a title once.
 Then it’ll be an endless stream of rejections from there on out.
-If you only have Book 1 + a box set to submit, then that gives you just two bites at the apple.
+In such cases, if you only have Book 1 + a box set to submit, that means you might only get two acceptances.

 If, however, you have a standalone novel starring the same main character (or a spinoff set in the same world), but this particular novel is not part of the main series, you can add that to the submission mix.
-While I wouldn’t write a standalone novel outside the main series for the purpose of expanding your BookBub submission footprint, if it’s an asset you have but were hesitant to submit to BookBub due to concerns over sellthrough, start submitting it.
+While I wouldn’t write a standalone novel outside the main series for the purpose of expanding your BookBub submission footprint, if it’s an asset you already have but were hesitant to submit to BookBub due to concerns over sellthrough, start submitting it.
 People will flow back to the main series as long as you direct them to it in the standalone’s back matter with a link and excerpt for Book 1 in the main series.

 NINJA TRICK: PERMAFREE + KU

 Under normal circumstances, I would not recommend mixing a permafree Book 1 while having the rest of the series in Kindle Unlimited (KU).
 It doesn’t tend to work well.

 But with a BookBub, you can temporarily make Book 1 permafree while the rest of the series remains in KU and have it still be effective.
 Naturally, I would prefer a free run on Book 1 with it also in KU when the rest of the series is in KU.
 But this trick can greatly increase your chances of getting the BookBub, since sometimes it’s nigh-impossible for an Amazon exclusive book to get accepted in certain genres.

 After the BookBub, you can leave Book 1 permafree for a bit, or you can immediately take it down from the other retailers and put it back in Kindle Unlimited.